MatheusAvellar/NoArt/README.md

 ##### Devlog

+* Nov 30 2015 - The TileMap Unity 5 update is only coming around June 2016.
+It's highly unlikely that we wait all that time.
+However, we were looking into the Lua language, and some other game engines.
+So nothing here's for sure; We might end up switching from MonoGame to a different platform.

 * Nov 29 2015 - MonoGame version development has begun; However, Unity 5 has promising features we might take a lot of advantages in using.
 So, what do we do now?
 Do we stay in MonoGame or do we migrate back to Unity, except this time v5 instead of v4? :sob: